TBI Basics Every Car Accident Attorney Must Know

 Effects of Mild Traumatic Brain Injury

 In car accident cases, brain injury rarely occurs without other physical injuries and emotional reactions.
-Often neck, back and head pain symptoms, as well as sleep disturbance and anxiety occur.
+Often neck pain, back pain and head pain symptoms, as well as sleep disturbance and anxiety occur.
 It’s important to consider the contributing and overlapping effects, even at a brain function level, that such injuries may have on a patient’s functioning.

 Much of the initial effects of MTBI are of a metabolic nature.
 Acute post-traumatic changes occurring in both intracellular and extracellular environments are largely the result of excitatory amino acid-induced ionic shifts.
 This process is accompanied by a decrease in cerebral blood flow, which is thought to cause diffuse cerebral neurovascular constriction.
 Subsequent conflicts between energy demand (from the cascade of excitatory substances) and decrease in energy supply is suggested to create an environment of cellular vulnerability that is susceptible to a number of factors.
 The altered metabolic state likely typically persists for a period of two weeks or longer.